There are no two ways about it, going through a breakup is hard. It’s undoubtedly leading you to wonder how long does it take to get over a breakup.

 None of this is about forgetting what you shared together.
 Instead, think of it as a way to become a better version of yourself.
 Who knows, this may even help you get that relationship back if that’s your goal.

 Immediately after a breakup, you’ll have a lot you want to talk about.
 Rather than giving in to that, force yourself to take some time away from it all.
+Don't be tempted to try to be friends with your ex at this stage.

 Creating that space between the two of you is a healthy and important step.
 It allows emotions to simmer down and gives you both a chance to see things from a different perspective.